Bootleg Theater is funded in part by the James Irvine Foundation,

 Roger Nakasone | Technical Director

-Roger Nakasone started working in theatre in 1999 at East West players.
+Roger Nakasone started working in theater in 1999 at East West players.
 It was there that he found his passion for the arts.
 He started there as a carpenter building sets for their productions and growing an interest in lighting.
-As time past he eventually ended up at other companies such as Center Theatre Group, LA Opera and was on the building/production team for the opening of the Kirk Douglas Theatre in Culver City.
+As time past he eventually ended up at other companies such as Center Theater Group, LA Opera and was on the building/production team for the opening of the Kirk Douglas Theater in Culver City.
 At all these places he has gained knowledge that has brought him to where he is today.
 Thanks to all the people that helped him get to where he is today.